watchmaking/watchmaking.github.io/_guides/watchmakers/advice.md

 keywords: watchmakers,advice
 ---

+> Enter through the narrow gate; for the gate is wide and the road is easy that leads to destruction, and there are many who take it.
+For the gate is narrow and the road is hard that leads to life, and there are few who find it.
+>
+> <cite>Matthew 7:13-14</cite>

 > Keep sober and alert, because your enemy the devil is on the prowl like a roaring lion, looking for someone to devour.
 >
 > <cite>1 Peter 5:8</cite>